jstz-dev/jstz/docs/quick_start.md

 Follow these instructions to deploy the sample smart function to a local sandbox:

-1. Clone the Jstz repository and navigate to the `get-tez` example:

-    ```sh
-    git clone https://github.com/jstz-dev/jstz.git && cd jstz/examples/get-tez
-    ```

-    You may see an error that says `.envrc is blocked.` You can ignore this error because it refers to setting up a development environment to build Jstz locally.

-1. Install the dependencies for the smart function:

-    ```sh
-    npm install
-    ```

-1. Start the local sandbox in a Docker container:
+1. Start the Jstz local sandbox in a Docker container:

     ```sh
     jstz sandbox --container start